maherharb/Diffraction/README.md

 ## Simulate non-coplanar diffraction from crystals with preferred orientation

 This script is useful for simulating the diffraction pattern for 2D layered structures with preferred orientation.
 The template example is HOPG (graphite), in which the sample surface corresponds to the [001] direction, but in-plane, domains are randomly oriented.
-This example simulated the geometrical diffraction pattern under grazing incidence off a HOPG crystal.
-Here, one sees both the brightness and positions of the possible diffraction spots over a range of miller indices given the detector parameters.
-The additional inputs consist of defining the surface normal, specifying that the probe is incident in a non-coplanar geometry at some incidence angle in degrees (psi) relative to the surface, and, finally, specifying the detector properties and various dimensions (in mm):
+The example below is a simulation of the geometrical diffraction pattern under grazing incidence off a HOPG crystal.
+Here, one sees both the brightness and positions of the possible diffraction spots over a range of miller indices for a given the detector parameters.
+The additional inputs consist of defining the surface normal, specifying that the probe is incident in a non-coplanar geometry at some incidence angle (psi) in degrees relative to the surface, and, finally, specifying the detector properties and dimensions (in mm):

 ```matlab
 >> Lattice.Normal = [0 0 1];